Skip to main content

 Using AEDs

-The Resuscitation Council UK guidance on AEDs is that this equipment is safe to use and can be readily used by untrained bystanders., however, should you wish to understand more on the use of a AED please click the icon below or the link here
+The Resuscitation Council UK guidance on AEDs is that this equipment is safe to use and can be readily used by untrained bystanders., however, should you wish to understand more about the use of a AED please click the video below provide by the St John Ambulance

 RevivR – Learn the steps of CPR – provided by British Heart Foundation.